A Day in Trogir, Croatia: Exploring the Historic Beauty of the Adriatic Gem and local attractions

 Just a short drive and pleasant drive from the large port city of Split, Croatia is the small island of Trogir which is practically situated next to the mainland.
-Originally A very colorful city with a historic past, Trogir is a Unesco World Heritage site and a very easy town to walk through and enjoy the many landmarks and attractions.
+Originally A very colorful city with a historic past, Trogir is a Unesco World Heritage site and a very easy town to walk through and enjoy the many Trogir attractions and historical landmarks around the isand.
+You can easily see Trogir in one day and do all the sightseeing in Trogir, have a nice meal and visit the main sites in one quick trip to this compact little island.

 Founded originally as a Greek colony called Tragurion (island of goats) founded as a trading settlement in the 3rd century.
 In succession, the island past through many rulers to include: the Romans, Saracens, Venetians, Hapsburgs and then Croatian rulers.
 The architecture of the town has many beautiful influences including: Medieval, Romanesque, Renaissance, Baroque influence of the Venetian time frame and Gothic periods blending into a very eclectic and colorful town filled with many architectural gems.
 The original street plan follows Hellenistic planning styles and then morphed into narrow and maze like alleys and streets during Medieval periods.
-It’s fascinating walking around and just getting lost, then finally walking out the city walls to the broad and sunny promenade facing the river and the Croatian mainland.
+It’s fascinating walking around and just getting lost, then finally walking out the city walls to the broad and sunny promenade facing the river and the Croatian mainland and a wonderful area to explore all the Trogir attractions and historic sites of the city.

 - The historical city core and squares including a mixture of architectural styles and over 10 churches